I will be migrating my site from Wix as soon as is practical due to ethical issues.

 "There is no single word evocation of a place, of the situation, of its people,” says Clare Archibald on ‘Excavate Of Other (The Unknowing)'.
 It serves as a frisson inducing modus operandi for Birl Of Unmap, her new collaboration with Kinbrae.
 Co-released by Texas’ Full Spectrum Records and Scotland’s The Dark Outside, the tape sees the trio use poetry, fragments of testimony and a lilting soundtrack of strings, brass and earthy atmospherics to decode what turns a space into a place" The Quietus, 2022

-I am working on a solo album and as stated earlier will be releasing my Can You Hear the Interim (2020) soundtrack (mastered by Lawrence English at Negative Space)
+I am working on a solo album and will also be releasing my Can You Hear the Interim (2020) soundtrack (mastered by Lawrence English at Negative Space) in conjunction with an installation of the work.
+I am also releasing a collaborative album Smooring the Fire recorded in Inchindown Tunnel via Rural Situationism in early 2024.

 I am currently working on a range of projects across the various disciplines that I do stuff in but am always open to ideas so please feel free to contact me.
 Join my mailing list for work updates